Tyil/website/_tutorials/setup-imap-mailserver-on-freebsd.md

 ---

 # Mailserver on FreeBSD
+**This tutorial is being rewritten into a collection of smaller tutorials to keep it clearer.
+Please refer to the [email server series][replacement] instead!**

 This tutorial is to setup your own mailserver using [FreeBSD][freebsd] as [OS][wiki-os], [postfix][postfix] and [dovecot][dovecot] for handling the mail, [PostgreSQL][postgresql] for storing our domains and addresses, [Let's